etetoolkit/ete/CONTRIBUTING.rst

 development.
 Problems are still expected.
 The module name for ETE v3.0 has changed form "ete2" to "ete3".
 Both versions (ETE v2.3 and ETE v3.0) can co-exist.

-BUGS and FEATURE REQUESTS
+BUGs and Feature Request
 ---------------------------------

 The preferred way to report a problem or request/disccuss new features is by opening a new issue at http://github.com/jhcepas/ete/issues.
 (Please, make sure there is no other issues pointing to the same topic)

-PULL REQUESTS (either code or documentation)
+Pull Requests (either code or documentation)
 ------------------------------------------------

 Contributions to the main code, unit-tests and documentation are very